OctavianIonutStanciulescu/Assessment2-web-page-implementation-/README.md

 ![image](https://github.com/OctavianIonutStanciulescu/Assessment2-web-page-implementation-/assets/86408475/0bee4b30-2cd6-4a78-ba0b-67e12c460946)

 # Appendices:
-Appendix A is used to provide set of user narratives, which describes the particular wants and objectives discovered in our study
+Appendix A is used to provide a set of user narratives, which describes the particular wants and objectives discovered in our study

 Appendix B – In this part iterations of every customer are outlined with the accompanying features that were created.

-In our approach we have made it certain that it was open and by using the agile principles and practises it was readily evident.
+In our approach, we have made it certain that it was open and by using the agile principles and practices it was readily evident.

 ## Appendix A: User Stories
-User Story 1: Login and Registration \n
+### User Story 1: Login and Registration

-User wants to register as a student and log in with safety.\n Acceptance Standards:
+The user wants to register as a student and log in with safety.

+### Acceptance Standards:
 Users who have a working password and email address can register.

 Users who have registered may log in.

-Second User Story: Dashboard Customisation
+### Second User Story: Dashboard Customisation

-I want a customised dashboard for students where I can view pertinent news and updates.
+I want a customized dashboard for students where I can view pertinent news and updates.

-Acceptance Standards:
+### Acceptance Standards:
 Upon logging in, users receive a personalised dashboard.

 Both recent news items and forthcoming events are shown on the dashboard.

-User Story 3
+### User Story 3
 I would like to read the most recent university announcements and information as a student.

-Acceptance Standards:
+### Acceptance Standards:
 A list of news stories is accessible to users.

 To find out more, readers may click on an article.

 ## Appendix B: Overview of Iterations
-Iteration 1: User Authentication and Signup
+### Iteration 1: User Authentication and Signup
-Goals:
+### Goals:
 Build the user signup feature.

 Establish a safe login mechanism.

-Outcomes:
+### Outcomes:
 Users who have a working email and password are able to register.

 Users who have registered may safely log in.

 Version 2: Customizable Dashboard

-Goals:
+### Goals:
 Create an overview that is unique to each user.

 Display future events or news items on the main screen.

-Outcomes:
+### Outcomes:
-Upon logging in, users receive a personalised homepage.
+Upon logging in, users receive a personalized homepage.

 Both recent news items and forthcoming events are shown on the control panel.